Theodore Racing: 2025

-Supported by long-time partner, Macau-based integrated resorts operator SJM Resorts S.A., SJM Theodore Racing is set to contest all six rounds of the 2025 championship as well as the Lamborghini Super Trofeo World Finals at Misano, Italy, in November.
+Supported by long-time partner, Macau-based integrated resorts operator SJM Resorts S.A., SJM Theodore Racing contested all six rounds of the 2025 championship as well as the Lamborghini Super Trofeo World Finals at Misano, Italy, in November.

-Macau talent Charles Leong Hon Chio returns to the drivers seat, joined by new signing Alex Denning from Ireland, for the series which takes place across three continents.
+Macau talent Charles Leong Hon Chio returned to the drivers seat, joined by a new signing for 2025 Alex Denning from Ireland, for the series which took place across three continents.

+The duo produced an amazing eight wins and four second place finishes from 12 races.
+The pair claimed both the driver and team prize for the 2025 Asian Championship.

+It also neatly bookended the Asian championship which began with two races wins in Sydney last April and has concluded in Europe with another two visits to the top step of the podium.